 As diligent as we may be, accidents still happen.
-According to the National Safety Council, around 1 in 7 Americans sought medical attention for non-fatal preventable injuries in 2018.3 Accident insurance is designed to pay you whether you are on or off the job, 365 days per year, if a covered event occurs.
+According to the National Safety Council, In 2020, 55.4 million – about 1 in 6 – sought medical attention in 2020.5 Accident insurance is designed to pay you whether you are on or off the job, 365 days per year, if a covered event occurs.
 To find out more, contact one of our agents today!

 1- 2020 fireworks annual report draft - cpsc.gov. (n.d.).
 Retrieved June 15, 2022, from https://www.cpsc.gov/s3fs-public/2020-Fireworks-Annual-Report.pdf?ZSdvk_ep9au0QsqrAgL8S8_tA2LnAT7X

 2- 2020 fireworks annual report draft - cpsc.gov. (n.d.).
 Retrieved June 15, 2022, from https://www.cpsc.gov/s3fs-public/2020-Fireworks-Annual-Report.pdf?ZSdvk_ep9au0QsqrAgL8S8_tA2LnAT7X

 3- 2020 fireworks annual report draft - cpsc.gov. (n.d.).
 Retrieved June 15, 2022, from https://www.cpsc.gov/s3fs-public/2020-Fireworks-Annual-Report.pdf?ZSdvk_ep9au0QsqrAgL8S8_tA2LnAT7X